actions-on-google/actionssdk-say-number-nodejs/README.md

 1. Update the action package, `action.json`, replacing the placeholder value `YOUR_ENDPOINT_URL` with the value for Function URL obtained from the previous step.
 1. From the top level directory in this sample, run `gactions update --action_package action.json --project {PROJECT_ID}` with your *Project ID*.
 1. Back in the [Actions console](https://console.actions.google.com), from the pop up window > select **OK**.
-1. From the left menu click **Test** to open the Actions on Google simulator then say or type `Talk to my test app`.
+1. From the top menu click **Test** to open the Actions on Google simulator then say or type `Talk to my test app`.

 ### Running this Sample
 + You can test your Action on any Google Assistant-enabled device on which the Assistant is signed into the same account used to create this project.
 Just say or type, “OK Google, talk to my test app”.